Building a binary tree problem¶

 Question

-sequence of a binary tree, construct the binary tree and return its root node.
+Given the pre-order traversal preorder sequence and the in-order traversal inorder sequence of a binary tree, construct the binary tree and return its root node.
 Assume there are no duplicate node values in the binary tree (as shown in the figure below).

 Determining if it is a divide-and-conquer problem¶

-The original problem of building a binary tree from the preorder
+The original problem of building a binary tree from the preorder and the inorder sequences is a typical divide-and-conquer problem.

 - The problem can be decomposed: From the perspective of divide-and-conquer, we can divide the original problem into two subproblems—building the left subtree and building the right subtree—plus one operation of initializing the root node.
 For each subtree (subproblem), we continue applying the same approach, partitioning it into smaller subtrees (subproblems), until reaching the smallest subproblem (an empty subtree).